kamalkoranga/round2-pathfinder/README.md

 | `complete` — one-shot text | `/api/explain` | `models.generateContent` | `messages.stream().finalMessage()` |
 | `stream` — token deltas | `/api/ask` | `models.generateContentStream` | `messages.stream()` |

-**`POST /api/intake`** turns messy free text into a validated profile.
-Whatever the model returns is re-parsed with Zod, and every skill and role id is checked against the taxonomy — a hallucinated id can never reach the engine.
+**`POST /api/intake`** turns free-form text into a validated profile.
+The result is parsed with Zod, and skill and role ids are checked against the taxonomy before they reach the recommendation engine.

-**`POST /api/explain`** receives the full six-component score breakdown and writes 2–3 grounded sentences.
+**`POST /api/explain`** gets the six score components and turns them into a short explanation.

-**`POST /api/ask`** is the streaming tutor; the system prompt carries the learner's profile, gaps, generated path and active feedback adaptations.
+**`POST /api/ask`** is the streaming tutor.
+It gets the learner profile, current gaps, generated path, and feedback adjustments as context.

 Engineering notes: